DESERT TORTOISE PRESERVE MANAGER and CONSERVATION COORDINATOR

 MORE DETAILS ON THE POSITION:

-The Desert Tortoise Preserve Committee’s (DTPC) office is Ridgecrest, California.
-The preserves and lands managed by the DTPC are in four areas: the western Mojave Desert, Desert Tortoise Research Natural Area, eastern Kern Co.; the central Mojave Desert on the Naval Air Weapons Station, China Lake, San Bernardino Co.; the eastern Mojave Desert in the vicinity of the Mojave National Preserve in San Bernardino Co.; and the eastern Colorado Desert, Chuckwalla Bench, south of I-10 in Riverside Co.
+The Desert Tortoise Preserve Committee’s (DTPC) office is Ridgecrest, California, a town adjacent to the Defense Departments Naval Air Weapons Station at China Lake and with many scientists and interesting people.
+The preserves and lands managed by the DTPC are in four areas: the western Mojave Desert, Desert Tortoise Research Natural Area, eastern Kern Co.; Pilot Knob in the central Mojave Desert on the Naval Air Weapons Station, China Lake, San Bernardino Co.; the eastern Mojave Desert in the vicinity of the Mojave National Preserve in San Bernardino Co.; and the eastern Colorado Desert, Chuckwalla Bench, south of I-10 in Riverside Co.
+Because of the amount and intensity of office work at certain times of year and attention to two nearby focus areas at the Desert Tortoise Research Natural Area and a site on the Naval Air Weapons Station, the Preserve Manager should plan to live in or near Ridgecrest with easy access to the office.

 II.
 Major Duties.
 The tasks listed below are not necessarily in order of importance.
 All are important, and other tasks not listed here may be assigned.
 Depending on the year and season, one or more tasks may assume greater importance or more time than others.
-An essential part of the position is close coordination with the Executive Office Administrator.
+An essential part of the position is close coordination with the Executive Office Administrator and when appropriate, the Land Acquisition Specialist.
+The Executive Office Administrator and Land Acquisition Specialist assist in part with the duties described below.
+With the Preserve Manager, the three function effectively as a team.

 A. Stewardship functions include selecting, hiring, and supervising a Naturalist each spring at the Desert Tortoise Research Natural Area; ensuring the trailer (Discovery Center) for the Naturalist is properly functioning; supervising spring and fall work parties for the Natural Area and Pilot Knob lands; contracting for and supervising the erection of fences and placement of signs at the Desert Tortoise Research Natural Area and other lands; designing and implementing restoration programs for tortoises and tortoise habitat (includes removal of alien plants, seeding and planting damaged areas, monitoring restoration efforts, and writing papers on results).
 Revisions to existing land management plans for the Desert Tortoise Research Natural Area and Pilot Knob are other important tasks.
 Writing skill is thus essential.

-Field evaluating and periodic or annual monitoring of parcels under the jurisdiction of the DTPC or of potential interest to the DTPC occur throughout the California deserts.
+Field evaluation and periodic or annual monitoring of parcels under the jurisdiction of the DTPC or of potential interest to the DTPC occur throughout the California deserts.
 This is both a required annual field function and reporting function.
-As part of this task, volunteers participate in monitoring parcels and evaluating potential land acquisitions.
+As part of this task, volunteers participate in monitoring parcels and evaluating potential land acquisitions and/or some monitoring is performed through small contracts.
 Recruiting, training, coordination, and supervision of volunteers are parts of this task.

 B. Fund Raising, Grant writing.
 Major tasks include grant writing, and acquisition of grants and donations.
 Numerous traditional sources of funds are available through the government and other nonprofit organizations and should be considered; importantly new, not previously tapped sources, should be explored.
-A planned giving program is developed, updated, and maintained.
+A planned giving program is developed, updated, and maintained with the Executive Office Administrator.

-E. Support functions include volunteer development; support to the Board of Directors and participation in Board and Annual corporate meetings; attendance at annual coordination meetings with the Bureau of Land Management; design, development and administration of contracts related to stewardship and research; and other duties as assigned.
+E. Support functions include volunteer development; support to the Board of Directors and participation in Board and Annual corporate meetings; and attendance at annual coordination meetings with the Bureau of Land Management.
+Drawing on existing templates for various functions, the Preserve Manager designs, develops and administers contracts related to stewardship and research with the concurrence of the Land Acquisition Specialist.
+Other duties may be assigned.

 III.
 Other Specific Duties (supporting II A-F)

 A. Newsletter.
-Preparation and publication of a quarterly newsletter (March 1, June 1, September 1, and December 1) with the assistance of volunteers and Executive Office Administrator.
+Prepares and publishes a quarterly newsletter (March 1, June 1, September 1, and December 1) with the assistance of volunteers and Executive Office Administrator.

 IV.
 Supervision Received